 Lie flat and lift your legs and upper body simultaneously, reaching towards your toes.
 This targets your core and improves overall body strength.

-Here is a simple table summarising how to perform exercises each week for better results during 28 days calisthenics challenge.
+Here is a simple table summarizing how to perform exercises each week for better results during 28 days calisthenics challenge.

 Workout TypeDetails